realmcu/HoneyGUI/doc/en/widgets/index.rst

-`Obj`_                               The root widget of the widget tree `Window`_                            A rectangular container widget `Img`_                               Display image on the screen `Simple img`_                        Simplified img `STB img`_                          use stb lib to decode standard image format files and display `Text`_                              To display text, which can be used to output text in different fonts, different colors, and different sizes
+`Obj`_                               The root widget of the widget tree `Window`_                            A rectangular container widget `Img`_                               Display image on the screen `Simple Img`_                        Simplified img `STB Img`_                          use stb lib to decode standard image format files and display `Text`_                              To display text, which can be used to output text in different fonts, different colors, and different sizes
 `Tabview`_                           The screen is extended from the screen in the cross direction, switch the currently displayed card by sliding
 `Tab`_                               The screen is extended from the screen in the cross direction, switch the currently displayed card by sliding